 Find new potential

 Danfoss Power Solutions is bringing the “Internet of Things” (IoT) to mobile equipment.
-With data-gathering sensors, mobile networks, cloud-based computing services and analytics software, Danfoss is developing ways to predict maintenance needs in real time.
-In other words: if a pump is close to malfunction, the future IoT system will alert the operator before it happens, avoiding down time in the field.
+Danfoss is developing ways to predict maintenance needs in real time.
+With the help of data-gathering sensors, mobile networks, cloud-based computing services and analytics software.
+In other words: if a pump is close to malfunction, the future IoT system will alert the operator before it happens.
+This helps avoiding down time in the field.

-The IoT market has been growing as manufacturers of basically anything with an on-off switch look for ways to connect their devices to the Internet, increasing their functionality in ways never imagined.
+The IoT market has been growing as manufacturers of basically anything with an on-off switch.
+They look for ways to connect their devices to the Internet, increasing their functionality in ways never imagined.
 By predicting breakdowns, reducing waste, improving efficiency and more, the IoT is transforming nearly every sector of industry.
 In case off-highway mobile equipment, uptime is one of the most important factors.
-Services like geo-fencing, fleet management, calculating duty cycle and lifetime of components, performance, uptime, fuel usage and access to real time data can be provided using the data from machines.
-By having connected machines, OEM’s can schedule the maintenance of the machines before they breakdown thereby reducing he downtime of the machines.
+Services like geo-fencing, fleet management, and calculating duty cycle.
+In addition, lifetime of components, performance, uptime, fuel usage and access to real time data.
+These can be provided using the data from machines.
+By having connected machines, OEM’s can schedule the maintenance of the machines before they breakdown.
+Thereby reducing the downtime of the machines.
 This also gives OEM’s opportunity to proactively connect with end users to provide service.

-“In recent months, we have noticed a strong trend of Danfoss OEMs toward real-time, IoT applications,” says Mayank Singh Aswal, Program Manager, Internet of Things (IoT) and Analytics at Danfoss.
+“In recent months, we have noticed a strong trend of Danfoss OEMs toward real-time, IoT applications,” says Mayank Singh Aswal.
+He is a Program Manager, Internet of Things (IoT) and Analytics at Danfoss.

 “Our customers collect more data from more sources such as sensors, subsystems and components.”

 Field test success